-Tree Stump Removal – Epsom salt is known for its absorption properties.
+Tree Stump Removal – Epsom salts is known for its absorption properties.
 It can suck water out of wood, making it easier to remove a tree stump.
 To remove a tree stump using Epsom salts, drill multiple holes in the top of the stump.

 These holes must be approximately three to four inches apart.
 When there is no more room to drill, pour salt into the holes and then add water.
-Pour Epsom salt onto any exposed roots to dry them out.
+Pour Epsom salts onto any exposed roots to dry them out.

 You may not be successful the first time and may have to repeat the process every three weeks until the stump dies and can be removed.

-Plants and Epsom Salt
+Plants and Epsom Salts